Knowledge Hypergraphs: Prediction Beyond Binary Relations: Knowledge Hypergraph Completion: Proposed Methods

 \subsection{Objective Function and Training}

-To learn either of a \oursimple{} or \ourmodel{} model, we use stochastic gradient descent with mini-batches.
-In each learning iteration, we iteratively take in a batch of positive tuples from the knowledge hypergraph.
-As we only have positive instances available, we need also to train our model on negative instances.
-For this purpose, for each positive instance, we produce a set of negative instances.
-For negative sample generation, we follow the contrastive approach of \citet{TransE} for knowledge graphs and extend it to knowledge hypergraphs: for each tuple, we produce a set of negative samples of size $N |r|$ by replacing each of the entities with $N$ random entities in the tuple, one at a time.
-Here, $N$ is the ratio of negative samples in our training set, and is a hyperparameter.
+Both \oursimple{} and \ourmodel{} are trained using stochastic gradient descent with mini-batches.
+In each learning iteration, we take a batch of positive tuples from the knowledge hypergraph.
+As we only have positive instances available, we need to also train our model on negative instances; thus, for each positive instance, we produce a set of negative instances.
+For negative sample generation, we follow the contrastive approach of \cite{TransE} for knowledge graphs and extend it to knowledge hypergraphs: for each tuple, we produce a set of negative samples of size $N |r|$ by replacing each of the entities with $N$ random entities in the tuple, one at a time.
+Here, $N$ is the ratio of negative samples in our training set and is a hyperparameter.